tontien/APAnalysis/README.md

     haxe  -cp src -php 'path_to_compile' -main Main

-And then you can be able to your localhost server.
+And then you can be able to see your site on your localhost server.